 Col IX: This is the time for the preparation of the way in the wilderness…

 Here we very possibly have three figures in mind.
 The Prophet is clearly the “Prophet like Moses” (Deuteronomy 18), elsewhere identified as the Star (Numbers 24:17) or Interpreter (Doresh HaTorah) or Teacher of Righteousness.
 “Messiahs”, if taken as two, most likely refers to the coming of both a Davidic “Prince of the Congregation” (elsewhere called “the Scepter”; Numbers 24:17 again), and a Priestly/Aaronic Messiah or anointed one.
 These are referred to in Zech 4:14 as the two “sons of fresh oil” (b’nai HaYitzhar) “who stand before the “Lord” (Adon) of the whole earth” (Rev 11).
-See my recent post on “Waiting for Two Messiahs,” for more on this topic.
+See my post on “One or Two Messiahs: What Christians and Jews Have Overlooked” for more on this topic.

 Within the Qumran corpus we can document the appearance of the Prophet or Teacher of Righteousness; however, I find no evidence anywhere in the entire collection of the appearance of his two messiahs.
 In other words the sectarian apocalyptic community that wrote the Dead Sea Scrolls lived in expectation of a prophetic hope they never saw fulfilled.

 The Damascus Document (CD) is absolutely crucial in this regard.
 Two manuscripts (A & B) found in the Cairo Geniza by S. Schechter in 1897 were also found in extensive fragments in Caves 4, 5, and 6 at Qumran, inside the very parameters of the settlement.
-The introductory lines of Col I refer to the appearance of the Teacher 390 years after the Babylonian Exile (586 BCE) and twenty years after the origin of the New Covenant movement:
+The introductory lines of Col I refer to the appearance of the Teacher 390 years after the Babylonian Exile (that we now date in 586 BCE but the Scroll community clearly put it much later) and twenty years after the origin of the New Covenant movement:

 But in the important fragment we call manuscript B we have two additional references to the community holding fast to its mission “until the coming of the Messiah of Aaron and Israel” And, in contrast to manuscript A, we find direct references to the “gathering in” (i.e., death) of the Teacher of the Community: